0xmid00/infosec/generic-methodologies-and-resources/CPTS/9-Attacking Common Services/3-smb.md

 ----------------------------------
 ### Forced Authentication Attacks
+[+] # Suppose a user mistyped a shared folder's name `\\mysharefoder\` instead of `\\mysharedfolder\`.
+In that case, all name resolutions will fail because the name does not exist, and the machine will send a multicast query to all devices on the network, including us running our fake SMB server.
+This is a problem because no measures are taken to verify the integrity of the responses.
+Attackers can take advantage of this mechanism by listening in on such queries and spoofing responses,

 # creating a fake SMB Server to capture users' NetNTLM v1/v2 hashes.
 responder -I <interface name> #=> hash store in: /usr/share/responder/logs/